Penny0330/Dokodemo-Door/README.md

 ### 🔔 Add / Edit Your Own Link-List

-User can add Text, Link, Image, Divider-Line block, also can edit the content of the block, delete the block and drag-and-drop features.
+User can add Text, Link, Image, Divider-Line block, also can edit the content of the block, delete and display toggle the block features.

 ### 🔔 Live Preview

-Once the content is saved, the result can be previewed in real time.
+WYSIWYG: Once the content is saved, the result can be previewed in real time.

-### 🔔 Social Icon
+### 🔔 Design ideal sequences

-User can add social accounts / platforms links to display as icons.
+Drag and Drop, making your link more personal

-### 🔔 Theme Color
+### 🔔  Social Icon & Theme Color

-Change the appearance and theme of your profile ( cornsilk, dark green, midnightBlue and black ).
+User can add social accounts / platforms links to display as icons and change the appearance and theme of your profile ( cornsilk, dark green, midnightBlue and black ).

 ### 🔔 QR Code